sridharsabarish/yocto/Exercises/exercise7.md

 # Exercise7: Devtool, Create a patch

-`Devtool`  is part of the extended SDK, this can be used for working with patches.
+`Devtool`  is part of the extended SDK.
+Extended SDK makes it relatively easier to work with patches and other stuff.

-## Part 0
+## Part 0 - Some basics.

 1. What devtool command can you use to extract a recipe?
 2. Once extracted, where can you find the source code of the recipe?